jadbakkar/gymsystem/README.md

 - Contact page that sends messages to the backend

 ### Backend (Admin Dashboard)
+- To access the admin panel, replace `/public` with `/admin` in the URL.
 - Secure login for owner (username: `jad`, password: `1234` hashed)
 - Add, edit, and delete members
 - Add, edit, and delete trainers